dbrizov/Unity-PathFindingAlgorithms/README.md

-# PathFindingAlgorithms
+# Path Finding Algorithms
-BFS, Dijkstra and A* path finding algorithms
+BFS, Dijkstra and A* path finding algorithms visualized in Unity